-NOTE: A recommendation letter from someone familiar with your academic background is preferred, but not required. *Transfer applicants with fewer than 15 semester hours of university-level work must submit official SAT or ACT test scores.
+NOTE: A recommendation letter from someone familiar with your academic background is preferred, but not required. *Transfer applicants with fewer than 15 semester hours of university-level work may submit official SAT or ACT test scores for consideration.

 - A maximum of 68 hours may be transferred from community colleges to Texas Lutheran University.
 For students with more than 68 hours, the 68 hours that best complete the degree plan as of the first semester the student attends TLU will be transferred.
 No changes may be made to the choice of transferred hours after the student starts classes at TLU.

 - Only grades of "C-" or better will transfer.
 Grades of "D" do not transfer.